• Skip to main content

 At the end of this post I've listed a few ideas how kids who LOVE art can take this handprint tracing project to the next level, so be sure to check those out.

-boy coloring in outline of hand
+Boy coloring in outline of hand with blue and green crayons.

 Like most good ideas, the handprint tracing idea came out about by accident.
 I asked the boys to write thank you notes to their mormor (aka grandmother).
 My 9-year-old sat right down to the task, but his brother protested.
 On a whim I offered to trace his hands on the paper.